Open Bible Data Home About News OET Key

 ὁ ὀπίσω μου ἐρχόμενος

-Here, John is speaking about Jesus.
+John is speaking about Jesus.
 The phrase coming after me means that John’s ministry has already started and Jesus’ ministry will start later.
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [the one who starts his ministry after I have done so]

 Note 2 topic: figures-of-speech / metaphor